Adding White Toner Printing to Expand Your HTV Business

 To be able to fulfill her customer’s request, Jodie ordered some transfers with the complex custom design and colors printed by an OKI white toner printer.
 Once received, she used the same heat press she had been using for heat transfer vinyl to transfer the image to the shirt.

 While it took some adjusting of heat and pressure, after a few test transfers she found the ideal process for transfer.
-Jodie says she was so thrilled with the quality, look, feel and process of the white toner transfers versus HTV.
+She was so thrilled with the quality, look, feel and process of the white toner transfers versus HTV.
 So much so that she decided immediately that an investment into an OKI 711WT printer was her next move.

 Before completing the white toner transfers, Jodie said she did not know what to expect.
 After she got a hang of the process, she was impressed by the simplicity of the process.
 All she would have to do was print and press.
 She thought to herself “I have to have this!”